DragonSenses/Algorithms/LeetCode/58-length-of-last-word/problem.md

 - **Constant Space Usage:** The algorithm uses a fixed amount of space for a few variables (`i`, `length`).
 - **No Additional Data Structures:** The space complexity remains constant because there are no additional data structures that grow with input size.
 - **Overall Space Complexity:** The space complexity is `O(1)` as the space used does not depend on the size of the input string.

+# Single Pass Approach

+In the single pass approach, we can efficiently locate and count the last word in a single iteration, improving the performance and simplicity of our solution.